Disclaimer: I do not own Naruto or its characters; they belong to Masashi Kishimoto.

 "This used to be my favorite spot for taking photographs and one day–out of nowhere–this lightning fast baseball landed smack-dab in my shot.
 I simply ignored it as my parents always told me: 'Ichigo, don't you ever take anything that's not yours.'"
 Her hands flailed animatedly as she spoke, making the story even more vivid.

 "And then I came strolling along, looking for my favorite ball (autographed by Ichiro Suzuki himself).
-When I saw this angel poised in the middle of this clearing in a vintage, black and white, polka-dotted number, my jaw became one with the earth."
+When I saw this angel poised in the middle of this clearing in a vintage kimono, my jaw became one with the earth."
 Mr. Tseuchi jumped in, wishing to personally relate his parts.

 "When our eyes met it was love at first sight."

-"Yes it was…As soon as I looked up, his eyes clicked onto my face and, instantly, I was in one of my pictures; time literally froze, leaving nothing in focus except me and him…"
+"Yes it was…As soon as I looked up, his eyes clicked onto my face and, instantly, I was in one of my own pictures.
+Time literally froze, leaving nothing in focus except me and him…"

 "After that, I started hitting my ball out there every day."
 The quip made even Neji laugh.